 The shipping container was painted green to continue the look of their city garden and we fitted the bar with everything that a fully-equipped outside bar needs, including beer lines, power, and lighting, chillers, washers under the counter, and bar surfaces made from food-safe oak laminate.

-The container was fitted with bi-folding doors and a beautiful wooden interior cladding.
+The fitting of bi-folding doors and a beautiful wooden interior cladding really completed the look.

 Pop-Up Café for Bar Gazetas

 London architects, Bar Gazetas wanted to create a pop-up café to free up space at Battersea Studios.
-We started with two containers that were stacked on to of each other and a mezzanine platform was added.
-We then added an exterior staircase for access to the first-floor container.
+We started by stacking two structures on top of each other and a mezzanine platform was added.
+We then added an exterior staircase to provide access to the first floor.

-Lighting, hatches, and personnel doors were added, and the container was fitted with electricity and the appropriate food preparation surfaces and equipment.
-Here at SJ Containers, we also crafted a large and iconic letter ‘B’ from Corten steel plates which sits on top of the structure.
+Lighting, hatches, and personnel doors were added, electricity was then fitted, and lastly the appropriate food preparation surfaces and equipment.
+Here at S Jones, we also crafted a large and iconic letter ‘B’ from Corten steel plates which sits on top of the structure.

 Wahaca Temporary Restaurant

-We used a total of eight shipping containers to create a two-storey structure with stunning views, making space for 130 diners.
+We used a total of eight units to create a two-storey structure with stunning views, making space for 130 diners.
 The restaurant was fitted out with everything that is needed for a river-side restaurant including large sliding glass doors, lighting, wall lining – and of course, a tequila bar.

-We love all of our shipping container modifying projects, and these are just a few of them.
-We think that converting a – or several – shipping containers into a food establishment is a great idea.
+We love all of our bespoke modification projects, and these are just a few of them.
+We think that conversions (big and small) into a food establishment is a great idea.
 Not only do they look sharp and modern, but they are also versatile in terms of design.